Create a Local admin account on macOS using Intune

 • Group: Default group staff.

-• Account Name: User Account name
+• Account Name: User account name.

-• Full name: The user’s Full name as set in the RealName parameter of dscl command.
+• Full name: The user’s full name as set in the RealName parameter of dscl command.

 • Login shell: This user’s default shell is /bin/bash.
 You can click on the dropdown menu next to it and choose from options such as /bin/tcsh, /bin/sh, /bin/csh, /bin/zsh, or /bin/ksh.